 Over the last few years there have been some apparently conflicting trends between our two main sources on crime.
 Whilst the Crime Survey for England and Wales (CSEW) has generally shown reductions in crime, the police recorded crime series has continued to rise.

 There are a number of possible factors that explain such discrepancy between the two series, including:

 - differences in the time periods that each source refers to

 - differences in population and offence coverage of each source

 - improvements to police recording practices and processes

 This methodological note outlines each of these factors and their potential effect on the differences observed.Nôl i'r tabl cynnwys

 In contrast, the CSEW asks respondents about crime experienced in the 12 months immediately prior to interview.
-Therefore each survey year actually covers a reference period of 2 years (see section 2.4 of the User Guide for more detail).
+Therefore, each survey year actually covers a reference period of two years (see section 2.4 of the User guide for more detail).